 Cuero is the seat of DeWitt County, which was designated the "Wildflower Capital of Texas" by the Texas Legislature.
-Maps with routes for the best wildflower viewing are available each April from the chamber of commerce.
+Maps with routes for wildflower viewing are available each April.

 The Guadalupe River offers fishing and river paddling opportunities, with three official put-in sites on a Texas Paddling Trail.
 Cuero also is on the Great Texas Coastal Birding Trail.

 Events include the Texas River Marathon and the Turkeyfest Celebration on the second full weekend of October.

 These are photos of Cuero.
 Explore more Texas To-Dos for inspiration for your next trip!

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.